perevalovds/ofxKuTextGui/README.md

-# ofxKuTextGui - openFrameworks addon for creating textual GUI controlled by keyboard
+# ofxKuTextGui - openFrameworks addon for creating textual GUI controlled by keyboard and mouse

-It supports integer, float, string values (string are read-only), and string list (represented as integer, with string output in GUI).
+It supports integers, floats, strings, stringlists (represented as integer, with string output in GUI) and buttons.

-Values can be edited using keyboard, and stored in a file.
+Values can be edited using keyboard or mouse, and stored in a file.

 [![Video](http://img.youtube.com/vi/jVFbEZ22iPc/0.jpg)](http://www.youtube.com/watch?v=jVFbEZ22iPc)